InfraBlockchain/infrablockchain-antelope/contracts/yx.ntoken/README.md

    1. `fee payer` : account name which pays transaction fee
    1. `memo` : string less than or equal to 256 bytes

-### use wpntransfer operation if the fee payer account is different from 'from' account for `ntransfer` operation
+### use wpntransfer action if the fee payer account is different from 'from' account for `ntransfer` action
 ```
 cleos push action yx.ntoken wpntransfer '[ "user1", "user2", {"amount":"10000.0000 DKRW","issuer":"d1"}, "servprovider", "memo" ]' -p user1 servprovider
 ```